Michel Butel

 Michel Butel (19 September 1940 – 26 July 2018) was a French journalist and novelist.
 He won the Prix Médicis for L'Autre amour in 1977.
 He was the founding editor of L'Autre Journal, a political and literary magazine, from 1984 to 1993.
 He was also the founding editor of L'Impossible from 2011 to 2013.

+Biography

+Michel Butel was born in Tarbes in 1940 to a lawyer mother and a father who went on to found the Social security in France.
+He left school at the age of 14.

+Like his youthful friend Yves Janin, he failed as a teenager at the psycho-pedagogical institute in Saint-Maximin (Oise), then founded a protest and poetic journal, “La Cascade”.